-This chippy apothecary was a bit on the small size for what I was looking for.
+This chippy apothecary cabinet was a bit on the small size for what I was looking for.
 So I passed on it and headed home to think it over.

-As I sat in the sunroom of our Maine home, that I am currently redecorating, I was certain I could make this chippy apothecary cabinet fit into this room… I needed something that would easily fit between two swivel chairs and could serve as a small table space too.
+As I sat in the sunroom of our Maine home, which I am currently redecorating, I was certain I could make this chippy apothecary cabinet fit into this room… I needed something that would easily fit between two swivel chairs and could serve as a small table space too.

 They offered to make me a drawer and gave me a 15% off discount.
 I got in the car and headed right up.
 The shop took one drawer to duplicate, and it will be ready for me to pick up in a couple of weeks!

 This apothecary was of a smaller size so it was very easily transportable.
 A girlfriend and I were able to get it out of the car and into our sunroom very easily!